 A Look at the Role of a Physician Liaison

 Physicians understand the importance of connecting and building relationships with local providers, but with their primary focus on delivering the highest quality of care to their patients, this may fall to the wayside.
 A physician liaison play an important fole in this process.

 Physicians #1 priority is patient care, and when they need an individual to dedicate the time and has the necessary skillset, they decide to implement a physician liaison marketing program.

-What is a physician liaison?
+What does a physician liaison do?

 A physician liaison is the designated ambassador for the specialists and physicians they represent.
 A physician liaison is trained and tasked to cultivate local physician referral relationships that result in a growth in patient referrals and revenue.